 The participants are asked to indicate the number of years they have provided HIV services to clients.
 Months should be rounded to the nearest whole year (e.g., four years and five months should be reported as four years).
+If less than one year, write "01."

-PIF Item 18: Number of clients to whom they provided direct service
+PIF Item 18: Number of clients with HIV to whom they provided direct service

-Participants should estimate the number of people with HIV to whom they provide direct services.
+Participants should estimate the number of people with HIV to whom they provide direct service.
 In the case where participants are not sure about the exact number, please round the estimate to the nearest 10.